 Figure 9-X4—Directional Transmit Activity subelement Data field format

-In the following, each 2.16 GHz channel that the PPDU containing the DMG STA Directional Transmit Activity Report element is transmitted on is referred to as a reported channel.
+In the following, each 2.16 GHz channel that the frame containing the DMG STA Directional Transmit Activity Report element is transmitted on is referred to as a reported channel.
+Also, the antenna pattern used to transmit the frame containing the element is referred to as the reported antenna pattern.

-The Transmit Load subfield contains an upper bound on the percentage of time during the observation period that the local DMG PHY entity was in transmit state during the observation period and was using the reported antenna pattern and channel.
+The Transmit Load subfield contains an upper bound on the percentage of time during the observation period that the local DMG PHY entity was in transmit state and was using the reported antenna pattern and channel.
 The subfield is encoded as an 8-bit unsigned integer, linearly scaled, with values of 0 and 255 representing 0% and 100%, respectively.

-The Maximum Transmit Time subfield contains an upper bound, in µs, on continuous transmission time during the observation period and using the reported antenna pattern and channel.
-For the purpose of calculating this metric, a continuous transmission time is a period during which the local DMG PHY is not in any state other than transmit state for any interval longer than SIFS.
+The Mean Transmit Time and Maximum Transmit Time subfields respectively contain the arithmetic mean and maximum of all continuous transmission periods during the observation period, in µs.
+For the purpose of calculating these metrics, a continuous transmission period is a period during which the local DMG PHY entity was in transmit state using the reported antenna pattern and channel, except for short intervals not longer than SIFS.

-The Maximum Quiet Time subfield contains a lower bound on maximum quiet period during the observation period, in µs.
-For the purpose of calculating this metric, a quiet period is a period during which the local DMG PHY entity is not in transmit state.
+The Mean Quiet Time and Maximum Quiet Time subfields respectively contain the arithmetic mean and maximum of all continuous quiet periods during the observation period, in µs.
+For the purpose of calculating these metrics, a continuous quiet period is a period longer than SIFS during which the local DMG PHY entity was not in transmit state using the reported antenna pattern and channel.
+In the absence of continuous quiet periods during the observation period both subfields are set to 0.

 Figure 9-X5 illustrates two examples of Maximum Transmit Time and Maximum Quiet Time calculation.